 Your drivers are in stressful situations on a daily basis.
 You can help them stay happier and more productive by teaching them how to avoid road rage.
 Go over a few strategies to keep emotions in check when traffic conditions are stressful and agitating.

 Vehicle cameras, like SureCam, can protect your drivers and eliminate the he-said-she-said that is common after an accident.
 Drivers want to feel trusted and they don't want to be spied on, so make sure you remind them about the ways that cameras benefit them.
-Read more about the benefits of fleet vehicle cameras for drivers in this blog post.
+Read more about the benefits of fleet vehicle cameras for drivers in this article.

 No driver wants to slow down if they don't have to, but it's important for your drivers to be prepared for work zones.
 Remind drivers to pay attention for early warnings that a work zone is coming up and to start slowing down as soon as they can.

-Even with new regulations to help prevent fatigue, it is still important for your drivers to know how to recognize the sings of fatigue.
+Even with new regulations to help prevent fatigue, it is still important for your drivers to know how to recognize the signs of fatigue.
 In this safety meeting, teach drivers how to identify the signs that they too fatigued to continue driving, then share some strategies with them on what to do if that happens.

 Distracted driving is a serious concern.
 Many traffic incidents are caused by texting or cellphone use while driving.
 Make sure your drivers know the risks involved with distracted driving and share some tips on how to avoid it.